CALL FOR PROPOSALS – Small Grants for Grassroots Coding Projects in Malta as part of EU Code Week

 Grant Details

 Grants will be given to the top 3 successful applicants, with €2500 for first place, €1500 for second place, and €1000 for third place.
 The selection will be based on the quality and impact of the proposals.
 Proposals will be assessed based on criteria such as clarity, feasibility, educational impact, and alignment with EU Code Week’s objectives.
+Submissions should clearly indicate how the requested funds will be used, with proposed activities directly linked to the amount that may be awarded.
+All planned actions must be proportionate to the potential prize and will only be expected to proceed if funding is granted.

 Eligibility